 Areas of Agile Coaching

 In Agile organisations a leader is responsible only in one area.
 Either PEOPLE, PRODUCT, TECHNOLOGY or PROCESS.
-Agile coaches coach in the process in all areas to improve value and flow continuously.
-This is something we both often see as a subject of misunderstanding and fear to many traditional leaders where they previously in their line manager role might have had managing both strategy, people and technology.
-This does not mean they will loose their job, or become less valuable, it just means they can focus more, become better leaders who are less stressed, enabling the organizational to be more innovative and people friendly.
+Agile coaches coach the people in all areas to improve value and flow continuously.
+This is something we often see as a subject of misunderstanding and fear to many traditional leaders where they previously in their line manager role might have managed both strategy, people and technology.
+This does not mean they will loose their job, or become less valuable, it just means they can focus more, become better leaders who are less stressed, enabling the organization to be more innovative and people friendly.
+Agile Leadership teams often consist of 3-4 people working togehter to enable their people.

 This is a classic way to visualize the different levels of Lean Agile maturity on an individual level that I use a lot in my coaching.
 We often work to get as many as possible up to HA-level, thats when we get a strong foundation for an Agile Mindset in an organization.
 If too many people stay on SHU-level and the Agile Coaches leave, thats when the organization starts to fall back to previously behaviours and structures.